 How Atana Leverages Vicarious Learning Opportunities

-Hagman, whose work includes developing learning content that results in behavior change, says that Atana courses offer particularly powerful training because vicarious learning is intentionally built into the programs’ unique and award-winning instructional designs.
+Hagman, who collaborates with the Learning Team to develop content that results in measurable behavior change, says that Atana courses offer particularly powerful training because vicarious learning is intentionally built into the programs' unique and award-winning instructional designs.

-Atana's Senior Learning Experience Designer and lead scriptwriter Michele Chiarella says that intentionally and expertly designing video scenarios to be as relatable as possible for employees viewing Atana's training courses calls for focused research—and a lot of it.
-“I research real stories, true events.
-For example, to create our sexual harassment training programs, I researched news stories and looked at EEOC complaints.”
+Atana's Director of Learning and lead scriptwriter Michele Chiarella says that intentionally and expertly designing video scenarios to be as relatable as possible for employees viewing Atana's training courses calls for focused research—and a lot of it.
+"I research real stories, true events.
+For example, to create our sexual harassment training programs, I researched news stories and looked at EEOC complaints."
 (The U.S. Equal Employment Opportunity Commission is the agency charged with enforcing federal laws forbidding various types of workplace discrimination.)

 "I conduct interviews with subject matter experts," Chiarella explains, "and also pull from my own and others' personal experiences.
 Then I try to script the dialogue used in the video to be natural—the way we normally speak—so the characters that employees see onscreen in our training courses talk and act like the co-workers they see on the job every day."

-The premier unconscious bias training program, Unintentional Still Hurts (USH) offers excellent examples of how Atana's instructional design and production team apply this expertise to the design process for every training video segment.
-The aim of the eLearning course is helping employees recognize that they have biases and teaching them to prevent those biases from negatively influencing decisions and interactions with co-workers.
-Powerful video scenes like these allow learners to observe positive behaviors related to overcoming workplace bias:
+The premier sexual harassment training program, Once & For All, offers excellent examples of how Atana's instructional design and production team apply this expertise to the design process for every training video segment.
+Powerful video scenes like the two below allow learners to observe positive harassment-prevention behaviors related to being an "upstander" for respect at work.

 Says Hagman, "When people connect with relatable, compelling, behavior-centered content, amazing things can happen.
 People can develop skills from watching characters interact, and can meaningfully shift their attitudes and perceptions on challenging topics.
 These changes mean people become more inclined to engage in the behavior at the center of the training."